Your PC versus Heat

 Heat is a computers’ nemesis.
 Although computers are designed to seamlessly ventilate all your internal components as they run simultaneously, the machines CPU (central processing unit) radiates huge amounts of heat for the longer that it is active, rising as you continue to use your PC.
 Without the proper cooling system, this can cause serious harm to your CPU, making your computer unstable, prone to sporadic shutting down, and, worse yet, can even be damaging to nearby components.

 If you push your PC as much as we at Novatech do for our daily work, then you know the pains that an issue like an overheating CPU can bring to your machine.
 It’s an unnecessary malfunction that can be easily amended.
 Remember, a cool PC is a happy PC.
-Lower CPU temperatures result in improved reliability and efficiency.
+Lower CPU temperatures result in improved reliability and efficiency.and, with the Intel CPU shoprtage, we need to take best care of what we have!

 You have three primary options: air cooled, liquid cooled, and heatsinks.
-Whether you’re a gamer or an overclocker, a great CPU cooler is a must-have for your PC, boosting your machine with effortless airflow.
+Whether you’re a gamer or an overclocker, a great CPU cooler is a must-have for your PC, boosting your machine with effortless airflow, just like this CPU cooling guide!
 Once you’ve upgraded, using your computer will be a breeze.

 On average, we use our computers for over seven hours a day, and that’s not even including dedicated PC gamers.
 The magnitude of heat that builds up with this continuous usage is a massive strain on your machine, even if it isn’t evident to start with.
 Luckily, your PCs central processing unit is fitted with a durable fan.
 Generally located on top of the CPU, the CPU fan is the most cost-effective and efficient way to cool down your PC and keep it from overheating.
 Before the heat can damage any of your computers’ components, the CPU fan ventilates critically cooler air onto the hardware.